MaksymPylypenko/Dota-2-script/README.md

 This file contains scripts that can be used in every game.

-### A quick way to time aegis expiry or buyback cooldown
+### A quick way to save aegis expiry time or enemy buyback cooldown.
 > You can modify the code and make it even more fancy, e.g. by returning `expires 28:13, respawns 31:13-34:13`.
 But I prefer a minimal version.
 1. Click on the time to save it in the chat.
 2. When you are not busy, type an optional *label* and a previously *saved time* in chat E.g.